ricea/websocketstream-explainer/README.md

 WebSocketStream aims to solve these deficiencies with a new API.

-Here°«s a basic example of usage of the new API:
+Here‚Äôs a basic example of usage of the new API:

 ```javascript
 const wss = new WebSocketStream(url);